KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

 ## Set up express

-Run `npm i express` to add the express package that we'll use to create the web server.
+Run `npm i express @types/express` to add the express package and the relevant typings from `@types`.

 Make a new file `src/server.ts`